octobercms/docs/backend-forms.md

 Option | Description
 ------------- | -------------
 **keyFrom** | the name of column to use in the relation used for key.
 Default: id.
 **nameFrom** | the column name to use in the relation used for displaying the name.
+Can use the dot notation to query a related model (e.g. use name from student model: student.name).
+It can use unlimited nesting such as relation.subrelation.subsubrelation.propertythatreturnsanobject.name.
 Default: name.
 **descriptionFrom** | the column name to use in the relation used for displaying a description.
 Default: description.
 **title** | text to display in the title section of the popup.
 **prompt** | text to display when there is no record selected.
 The `%s` character represents the search icon.